TechnologyBrewery/docker-maven-plugin/README.md

 needed.
 Current items included are:
 * In-flight 0.47 items from the source repository
 * https://github.com/fabric8io/docker-maven-plugin/issues/1804 - allow use of default driver with buildx
+* https://github.com/fabric8io/docker-maven-plugin/pull/1868 - mark mojos as thread-safe for use with mvnd

 # docker-maven-plugin